macintux/riak-application-guide/denormalization.md

-Unless your application is receiving many hundreds or thousands of new pieces of data per second to be stored, you should have plenty of time to write those entries individually, multiple times.
+Unless your application is receiving many hundreds or thousands of new pieces of data per second to be stored, you should have plenty of time to write those entries individually, even if you write them multiple times to different keys to make future queries faster.
 If you really *are* receiving so many objects for storage that you don't have time to write them individually, you can buffer and write blocks of them in chunks.